Topcliffe, North Yorkshire: History

 The name is derived from the Old English words topp and clif and combined give the meaning top of the cliff, from its position at the top of a steep bank overlooking the River Swale.

-The village is mentioned in the Domesday Book as "Topeclive" in the "Yarlestre hundred."
-At the time of the Norman invasion, the manor was the possession of Bernwulf.
+The village is mentioned in the Domesday Book of 1086 as "Topeclive" in the Yarlestre wapentake.
+At the time of the Norman Conquest in 1066, the manor was the possession of Bernwulf.
 Afterwards it was granted to William of Percy.
 The manor became the chief seat of the Percy family until the middle of the 17th century, though there was some confusion of the line of inheritance in the 12th century.
 There was a short interruption to this line in the 15th century when the manor was granted to the Neville family following the death of Henry Percy, 3rd Earl of Northumberland at the Battle of Towton in 1461, where he was fighting for the Lancastrians who lost.
 This was reversed in 1469 and the manor restored to the Percy family.
 In the 16th century there were two other brief periods when the manor was granted first to the Archbishop of York and then to the Earl of Warwick.
 The manor was restored to the Percy family in 1557.
 The last of the family to hold the manor in their name was Josceline Percy, 11th Earl of Northumberland, though it passed to his daughter who married Charles Seymour, 6th Duke of Somerset.
 Their son inherited the manor, but he died heirless and the manor was passed to his nephew Charles Wyndham, 2nd Earl of Egremont.
 The manor remained in the Wyndham family into the 20th century.

 A motte and bailey castle was built at the strategic location of the junction of the River Swale and Cod Beck about 1071, soon after the Harrying of the North and re-fortified in 1174 by the Percy family.
 This was the principal residence of the Percy family until the early part of the fourteenth century, when Henry de Percy purchased the barony and castle of Alnwick.
 The castle was succeeded by a moated manor house on an adjacent site, of which earthworks also remain.
 The manor house was the home of John Topcliffe, Lord Chief Justice of Ireland, who died in 1513.

 The village was the centre of a large ancient parish in the North Riding of Yorkshire.
 The parish included the townships of Asenby, Baldersby, Catton, Dalton, Dishforth, Eldmire with Crakehill, Marton-le-Moor, Rainton with Newby, Skipton-on-Swale and Topcliffe.
 All of these townships became separate civil parishes in 1866.

 The village used to be a stop between Baldersby and Thirsk on the Leeds & Thirsk Railway.
 Topcliffe railway station was opened on 1 June 1848 and closed on 14 September 1959.
 It was located at the junction of the A167 and Catton Moor Lane to the north of the village near the present day MoD base.